From Port Klang Cruise To Kuala Lumpur City Sightseeing Tour

 Nasi Lemak

-A fragrant rice dish cooked in coconut milk, served with spicy sambal, fried anchovies, peanuts, and boiled egg.
-It's a beloved Malaysian staple.
+Coconut milk-infused rice served with spicy sambal, fried anchovies, peanuts, and boiled egg.

 Roti Canai